Letter from James Sullivan to Jeremy Belknap, 9 April 1795

 on the blue toolbar.

-James Sullivan responds to Jeremy Belknap's dissertation "on the origin and abolition of slavery" Massachusetts.
-He suggests that Belknap has overstated the general level of education among Massachusetts slaves.
+In this letter, James Sullivan responds to Jeremy Belknap's dissertation "on the origin and abolition of slavery" Massachusetts.
+He suggests that Belknap has overstated the general level of education among enslaved people in Massachusetts.
 Sullivan also mentions the Quock Walker case of 1783, a seminal event in the abolition of slavery in Massachusetts.
 James Sullivan (1744-1808), lawyer and statesman from the province of Maine, was elected the governor of Massachusetts in 1807, was re-elected in 1808, and died in office.